-The Ring Video Doorbell 3 and 3 Plus look to have a nice set of upgrades over the previous two generations of the device.
+The Ring Video Doorbell 3 vs. Plus has a nice set of upgrades over the device's previous two generations.
 The two new versions feature the same upgrades and visual stylings, with the only differentiator being the Video Doorbell 3 Pus gets Pre-Roll video.
 However, is that worth the additional $30?
 Let's get into it.

 Time for an upgrade